 The leaves are alternate, large - 5 to 10 inches long - widely spaced on the stems, with 5 lobes usually (sometimes 3 to 7) and they resemble large Maple leaves.
 The lobe margins have coarse teeth.
 The underside of the leaf and the stalk have fine hair.

 The inflorescence is a loosely branched terminal panicle, the branches of which, the flower stalks and the flower buds all covered with glandular hair making it all sticky to the touch.

 The flowers are fragrant, 1 to 2 inches wide with 5 rounded rose-purple petals that overlap.
 The center of the flower is a mass of stamens with yellow anthers.
-The stamens surround a central yellowish-green receptacle which is hidden by the anthers until the petals fully expand and spread outward.
-The green calyx has lobes that are tipped with a long green slender appendage.
+The stamens surround a central yellowish-green receptacle of carpels which is hidden by the anthers until the petals fully expand and spread outward.
+The green calyx has triangular lobes that are tipped with a long green slender appendage.